valory-xyz/open-autonomy/docs/fsm-implementation.md

 ### Period

-A Period is a sequence of rounds.
-Its implementation is used to set up the local consensus engine and [ABCI application](./abci_app.md) and facilitates the interaction between these two.
+A Period is a sequence of rounds that is semantically meaningful.
+Its implementation is used to set up the local consensus engine and [ABCI application](./abci_app.md), and facilitates the interaction between these two.

 ```python
 # skills.abstract_round_abci.base.py

 class Period:
     """This class represents a period (i.e. a sequence of rounds)"""